Beguiled by bears

 Every day, some of the 80 bears in the forest near Orr, just south of Voyageurs National Park, would drop by for a snack, depending on what else they could find in the woods.

 As Shute aged, volunteers began helping him at his homestead, and in 1996, they built a raised wooden observation deck for the thousands of people who showed up to watch him feed the bears.

 Today, it's the Vince Shute Wildlife Sanctuary, where volunteer naturalists explain the behavior of the bears who come out of the woods to feast on apples, dates, dog food, sunflower seeds and any other food that donors supply — as wilderness campers know, bears aren't picky.

-I visited in July 2000, a few days after Shute died at age 86, and Bill Lea had flown in from his home in North Carolina for the funeral.
+When I visited Bill Lea had flown in from his home in North Carolina.
 As his wife, Klari, walked around the grounds with a green bucket, laying food on stumps and hollowed-out logs, Lea talked to the tourists on the observation deck.

 “Bears are smart, so we have a rule,’’ he said.
 “We always feed them from green buckets, so they don’t associate food with people; they associate it with green buckets.’’

 Bears shuffled around the feeding area, checking out the buffet.
 On the edge of the clearing, two 1½-year-old cubs cowered.
 They’d just been kicked out of the den, Lea said.

 © Beth Gauper

 From the viewing platform, a family watches bears arriving for dinner.

 “We always feel sorry for these guys,’’ he said.
 “It’s a scary time of life for them.
 They’re just getting out to get to know the world on their own.’’